yhaochen/Sensitivity/README.md

 ## Reproduce my figures

-To replicate the figures, users should use the full outputs in the 'data' folder.
+To reproduce the figures, users should use the full outputs in the 'data' folder.

 Step 1: Run 6_traceplot.R, and users should see Figure_2 in the "Figures" folder.

 Step 2: Run 7_Gridplot.R, and users should see Figure_3 and Figure_4 in the "Figures" folder.

-#####
-Detailed explanation of each script:
+## Detailed explanation of each script:

 1_Sobol.R uses the 'sensobol' package to analyze the standard Sobol' analysis.